What Does an IUD Cost, and When Is It Free?

 How do insurance companies limit or restrict IUD coverage?

-Insurance companies may require prior authorization before they'll pay for an IUD, or you may need to try a cheaper option first.
-However, insurance companies are not allowed to restrict your access to IUDs or make it difficult to get coverage.
+You may need permission from your doctor, called prior authorization, before your insurance will pay for an IUD.
+Some companies may also require that you try a cheaper option first.
+However, insurance companies can't restrict your access to IUDs or make it difficult to get coverage by law.

-- If you get health insurance through your job and the plan is not fully covering birth control costs, contact the U.S. Department of Labor at 866-444-3272 or askebsa.dol.gov.
+• If you get health insurance through your job and the plan doesn't fully cover birth control costs, contact the U.S. Department of Labor at 866-444-3272 or askebsa.dol.gov.

-Health insurance companies are required to fully cover the copper IUD (Paragard) and at least one of the brands of hormonal IUDs (Kyleena, Liletta, Mirena, Skyla).
+Health insurance companies have to fully cover the copper IUD and at least one of the brands of hormonal IUDs (Kyleena, Liletta, Mirena, Skyla).

-That's because plans are required to cover at least one of each type of women's contraception in the FDA Birth Control Guide, which lists both copper and hormonal IUDs.
+That's because plans need to pay for at least one type of birth control listed by the Food and Drug Administration (FDA), which includes both copper and hormonal IUDs.

 Many health insurance plans will choose to cover more than one brand of hormonal IUD.
-However, checking which brands you have coverage for can help you pay less.
+But, checking which brands you have coverage for can help you save money.

-For example, your health insurance may initially only cover one brand of hormonal IUD.
-However, if you have side effects and your doctor recommends you switch brands, your insurance plan must let you switch to another brand for free.
+For example, your health insurance may only cover one brand of hormonal IUD.
+But, if you have side effects and your doctor recommends you switch brands, your insurance plan needs to let you switch to another brand for free.

 How much does an IUD cost without insurance?